openMSX User's Manual

 bind "joy1 button8 up" "keymatrixup 7 0x02"

 If you are using openMSX in windowed mode, it might be tricky to use the mouse.
-For that you may want to use the following setting: set grabinput on.
-This makes sure all input goes to openMSX.
+The setting: set grabinput on makes sure all input goes to openMSX.
 Your cursor cannot leave the openMSX window with this setting.
 Just turn it back to off, if you want to disable this again.
 If you only want to escape the window briefly, use this command: escape_grab.
 It permits you to leave the window, but the next time you enter it, the cursor is grabbed again.
 It might be a good idea to bind this command to a key, using the bind command, which is mentioned above.

-The Arkanoid games by Taito both have support for a special Arkanoid game pad, with a classical turning knob to control the position of the bat.
+The Arkanoid games by Taito both have support for a special Arkanoid game pad, with a classical rotary knob to control the position of the bat.
 This device is emulated as well and can be controlled by the mouse.
-Plug it as follows:
+Plug it via the GUI Main menu bar → Connector menu or in the console with plug joyporta arkanoidpad .

-Some MSX trackballs like the HAL CAT and the Sony HB-G7B seem to be the same and are also emulated by openMSX, again using the mouse to control it.
-The trackball is mostly supported in port B only:
+Some MSX trackballs like the HAL CAT and the Sony HB-G7B seem to have identical hardware and are also emulated by openMSX, again using the mouse to control it.
+In MSX software, the trackball is mostly supported in port B only.
+Using the console you can use therefore plug joyportb trackball.

 Quite some HAL programs have support for it, e.g. Hole in One, Eddy II, Music Studio G7, Space Trouble and Super Billiards.
 The test program provided in the Sony HB-G7B service manual also works fine, of course.

 Some MSX touch pads like the Philips NMS 1150 Graphic Tablet are also emulated by openMSX, again using the mouse to control it (where mouse button 1 corresponds to touch or no touch and mouse button 2 to the button on the pen of the touch pad).
-Also the touch pad is mostly supported in port B only:
+Also the touch pad is mostly supported in port B only, so the console command is plug joyportb touchpad

 This device is mostly supported by the Philips drawing programs Designer, Designer Plus and Video Graphics (all in port B) and by Pioneer MSX Video Art (port A).

 Note that the whole openMSX window will function as the surface of the touch pad.
-This will not align with the actual pixels of the screen in that window, see the touchpad_transform_matrix setting for more details.
+This may not align with the actual pixels of the screen in that window, see the touchpad_transform_matrix setting for how to adjust this.

 Sony made a small dongle for game testers to cheat within the games.
 The games that have support for it will check if the UP and DOWN keys are pressed.
-The magic key is supported in port B only:
+The magic key is supported by these games in port B only (console: plug joyportb magic-key.

 Known games that can use this Magic Key are: